C O N T R A C T B R I D G E A short introduction for non-players

 5) play the highest from 4 cards of the same suit

-You are declarer1) If you can get a trick, take it: if you take the lead, you decide what is next.
+1) If you can get a trick, take it: if you take the lead, you decide what is next.

 2a) Eliminate the trumps of the opponents.

-3).
-If trumps are eliminated: attempt "finesse" ;win a trick with a card that is not the highest held.
+3) If trumps are eliminated: attempt "finesse"; win a trick with a card that is not the highest Held.